ju-sh/ju-sh.github.io/posts/coq.md

 # Installing coq using opam (Ubuntu and FreeBSD)

+ - Date created: Feb-2021
+ - Last updated: 07-Apr-2021

+As seen in Windows XP.

+---

 [opam][1] is a 'source-based package manager for OCaml'.

 ## Ubuntu

 This is just what worked for me on an Ubuntu 18.04 computer.

-I followed some docs and compiled coq (8.12.0) from source using an environment set up with opam.
+I just followed some docs and installed coq (8.12.0) using opam.

 ### opam